Tasting Room Health Safety Policy For COVID Times

 Employee Face Coverings: Required

 Any guests exhibiting symptoms of flu or COVID-19 enough to make other guests or staff uncomfortable or feel unsafe shall be asked to leave immediately, service whether new or ongoing shall be refused.
+Any guests refusing to wear a mask shall be refused service as per Washington State guidelines.
 Payment for merchandise and alcoholic beverages ordered shall be paid in full regardless of whether or not an individual is “finished” or not.
 Theft of alcohol or defrauding an innkeeper is a crime.
 Employees exhibiting symptoms shall be sent home immediately.
 Refusal Policy signage shall be posted in a conspicuous place.
 Stop the spread of germs signage shall be posted in a conspicuous place.

 Signage in conspicuous places shall consists of but not be limited to: